tnkteja/go-pyway-to-scala-lang/README.md

-# Go Python Way to Scala Language
+# Go Python Way to Scala while sipping Java

 Python one liners - First of all you are in for a ride!